Category Archives: 1958 Films

 A battle of good versus evil ensues.

-Lee brings sexuality to Dracula that Lugosi lacks, though Lugosi is the creepier of the two.
-I love the close-up scenes where Dracula bears his enormous fangs and his eyes turn red in good close-up style.
+Lee brings sexuality to Dracula, which Lugosi lacks, though Lugosi is the creepier of the two.
+I love the close-up scenes where Dracula bears his enormous fangs and his eyes turn red in a good close-up style.

 Many might secretly welcome him nibbling on their necks!

-A great scene occurs when Van Helsing arrives in town for a brandy and a drink at the local pub, its inhabitants suspicious and frightened, draping garlic over the entryway and hoping he will leave soon.
+A great scene occurs when Van Helsing arrives in town for a brandy and a drink at the local pub.
+Its inhabitants are suspicious and frightened, draping garlic over the entryway and hoping he will leave soon.

-The best part of House of Dracula is the atmosphere that we are treated to and the color razzles dazzle.
-The story is very good, but the texture powerfully shines through.
+The best part of House of Dracula is the atmosphere we are treated to, and the color razzles dazzle.
+The story is good, but the texture powerfully shines through.

-Careful not to be too showy, director Terence Fisher, soon to be a Hammer horror main fixture, uses his limited budget to his advantage in clever form.
+Careful not to be too showy, director Terence Fisher, soon to be a Hammer horror prominent fixture, uses his limited budget to his advantage in clever form.

-Fisher realized his project was a colorized version and created a polished-looking, colorful, stained glass window, prevalent in several scenes.
-Dracula’s castle, and especially the bedroom where Jonathan stayed, is part cozy and homespun, part gothic and chilling.
-The cellar crypt is equally vast yet confining, as the open coffins provide wonders of who lies in them.
+Fisher realized his project was a colorized version and created a polished-looking, colorful stained glass window, which is prevalent in several scenes.
+Dracula’s castle, especially the bedroom where Jonathan stayed, is part cozy and homespun, part gothic and chilling.
+The cellar crypt is equally vast yet confining, as the open coffins reveal who lies in them.

 The plethora of books elicits a cerebral feeling.

 The film bestows creepy elements and sexuality with great color, lighting, and set design.
-The lesson learned is that a hefty budget and CGI can’t replicate the creative design and good effects.
+The lesson learned is that a hefty budget and CGI can’t replicate the creative design and sound effects.

 Touch of Evil-1958